-Generally speaking income earned and property/debt acquired during the course of your marriage is considered to be community property for Texas residents.
-Property and income is presumed to be community property in our state and you or your spouse must present evidence to rebut that presumption in order for it to be considered either of your separate property.
+Generally, income earned and property/debt acquired during your marriage is considered community property for Texas residents.
+Property and income are presumed to be community property in our state.
+You or your spouse must present evidence to rebut that presumption for it to be considered either of your separate property.

 For example, showing that the property was a gift intended solely for your use rather than your spouse is a way to prove that property is a part of your separate estate.
-Likewise, if you inherited a sum of money from a relative then this sum is a part of your separate estate as well.
-Otherwise, all property and debt falls into the broad category of community property
+Likewise, if you inherited a sum of money from a relative, then this sum is a part of your respective estate as well.
+Otherwise, all property and debt fall into the broad category of community property.

 Mediating on community property and what can be done to avoid a trial

-The result is typically a much more flexible and sensible division compared to what a judge would decide.
-It’s not that the judge is incompetent or doesn’t care, however.
-It’s just that he or she will have little time or opportunity to learn all the nuances of your case in time to make as good a decision as you and your spouse would be able to.
+The result is typically a much more flexible and sensible division than what a judge would decide.
+However, it's not that the judge is incompetent or doesn't care.
+It's just that they will have little time or opportunity to learn all the nuances of your case in time to make as good a decision as you and your spouse would be able to.

-When you and your spouse attend mediation, it is likely that both of you and your attorneys will have come up with proposals on all of the property that encompasses your marriage.
+When you and your spouse attend mediation, both of you and your attorneys will likely have come up with proposals on all of the property that encompasses your marriage.
 A common way to break down the property is to create columns of community property/separate property/valuation of that property.
-If a piece of property is real estate with a lien on it then the lien holder and the amount of the lien will need to be included for a thorough analysis to be done.
+If a piece of property is real estate with a lien on it, then the lienholder and the amount of the lien will need to be included for a thorough analysis.

-Your proposals will most likely include your positions on how the property should be qualified (community or separate property) as well as which party should end up with the property when the divorce has concluded.
-These sort of proposals are good starting points for each side to learn of the other’s thought processes and to attempt to meet in the middle to avoid having to force a judge to make these sort of difficult decisions for you both.
+Your proposals will most likely include your positions on how the property should be qualified (community or separate property) as well as which party should end up with the property when the Divorce has concluded.
+These sorts of proposals are good starting points for each side to learn of the other's thought processes and attempt to meet in the middle to avoid forcing a judge to make these sorts of difficult decisions for you both.

 Preparing for mediation when community property is at issue

-When so much is at stake it makes sense to work closely with your attorney in the weeks and days leading up to your mediation.
-Our office staff and your attorney will work with you to complete worksheets (often an Inventory and Appraisement) that details each piece of property in your marriage, how you believe it should be characterized and what you asset the value of the property to be.
+When so much is at stake, working closely with your attorney in the weeks and days leading up to your mediation makes sense.
+Our office staff and your attorney will work with you to complete worksheets (often an Inventory and Appraisement) that details each piece of property in your marriage, how you believe it should be characterized, and what your asset the value of the property to be.

-Debts are not as much fun to discuss but they are just as relevant and will need to be discussed as well.
+Debts are not as much fun to discuss, but they are just as relevant and will need to be addressed as well.

-I will ask you to present any information that you have possess as far as valuing the property as well.
-If you have various retirement accounts, stock holdings or mutual funds that you contribute to I’ll ask you to do some research on what the fund or stock was worth at the time of your marriage to your spouse and what it is worth now.
+I will ask you to present any information you have possessed as far as valuing the property.
+If you have various retirement accounts, stock holdings, or mutual funds that you contribute to, I'll ask you to research what the fund or stock was worth at the time of your marriage to your spouse and what it is worth now.

-Should it become necessary to divide that account in mediation we will have all the information that we need to make a proper and sensible decision based on the most recent valuations.
+Should it become necessary to divide that account in mediation, we will have all the information required to make a proper and sensible decision based on the most recent valuations.

 Preparing for mediation when community property is at issue

-Unfortunately not all mediations lead to a settled case.
-That’s not to say that a settlement isn’t possible after the fact but becomes much more likely that your case will head to a contested trial in front of a judge.
-As we alluded to earlier in this blog post, the judge will be the final arbiter of your divorce and will make decisions regarding any outstanding issues in your case.
+Unfortunately, not all mediations lead to a settled case.
+That's not to say that a settlement isn't possible after the fact, but it becomes more likely that your case will head to a contested trial in front of a judge.
+As we alluded to earlier in this blog post, the judge will be the final arbiter of your Divorce and make decisions regarding any outstanding issues in your case.

-This includes characterizing any property that is in dispute and dividing any property that is a part of the community estate.
+This includes characterizing any property in dispute and dividing any property that is a part of the community estate.

-Your judge will have the difficult task of not only making a determination as to what is part of the community estate and what belongs to either you or your spouse’s separate estates, but who gets what and how much each piece of property is worth.
-Decisions on these subjects will need to be made by the judge after a trial that can last a few hours or just a few days.
+Your judge will have the difficult task of not only deciding as to what is part of the community estate and what belongs to either you or your spouse's separate estates, but who gets what and how much each piece of property is worth.
+The judge will need to make decisions on these subjects after a trial that can last a few hours or just a few days.

-Either way, there is not much time for your lawyer and your spouse’s lawyer to present a case and lay out evidence that can be considered by the judge.
+Either way, there is not much time for your lawyer and your spouse's lawyer to present a case and lay out evidence that the judge can consider.

-It would make sense, and I personally encourage all clients I work with, to attempt to settle your case in mediation.
+It would make sense, and I encourage all clients I work with to attempt to settle your case in mediation.
 You do not have to walk out of mediation believing that you have the upper hand for it to be a success from your perspective.
-In fact, most mediations end with both sides conceding some things and gaining some things.
+Most mediations end with both sides conceding some things and gaining some things.

-That’s how negotiations work- if both you and your spouse walk away feeling like it could have gone a little better in a particular area then you probably came to a fairly equitable and fair settlement.
+That's how negotiations work- if both you and your spouse walk away feeling like it could have gone a little better in a particular area, then you probably came to a relatively equitable and fair settlement.
 While your case may prove to be an exception to the rule, it is generally better to settle in mediation rather than risk the ruling of a judge.